-- To learn more about current research results, visit Angioma Alliance Chief Scientific Officer Dr. Amy Akers’ Facebook page, and read our newsletters.
+- To learn more about current research results, read our newsletters.

 Connecticut, Massachusetts, Maryland, New York, North Carolina, Pennsylvania & Virginia

-Angioma Alliance – Angioma Alliance’s research program includes our recruitment support and our Patient Registry.
+Alliance to Cure Cavernous Malformation – Alliance to Cure Cavernous Malformation’s research program includes our recruitment support, our Patient Registry, our Biobank, and a variety of natural history and genealogy studies.
 Our registrants support clinical research around the world with their information and their willingness to participate in studies.

 Boston Children’s Hospital – Under the direction of Dr. Ed Smith, Boston Children’s was recognized as a Clinical Center of Excellence in September of 2017.
 Boston Children’s supports an active research program led by Dr. Moses focused on vascular diseases.
 Multiple projects related to CCM include work to identify biomarkers in urine that can be used for clinical screening and participation in the Brain Vascular Malformations Consortium.